Hide-and-Seek Attribution: Weakly Supervised Segmentation of Vertebral Metastases in CT: Discussion

 \paragraph{Comparison to baselines.} The results highlight characteristic failure modes of intensity, CAM, foundation-model, and anomaly-detection baselines (Table~\ref{tab:main_metrics} and Fig.~\ref{fig:qualitative}). \textbf{Intensity-based thresholding} (Otsu) depends solely on voxel contrast and consequently oversegments bright or noisy tissue. \textbf{CAM-based approaches} are constrained by classifier discriminative capacity, highlighting only the most class-informative pixels rather than the full lesion extent.
 This matches their low Instance Dice and high ASSD variance, reflecting unstable and partial localization.
 LayerCAM can produce multiple disconnected masks, but secondary activations frequently reflect classifier biases toward benign structures. \textbf{MedSAM}, lacking malignancy semantics, tends to segment dark marrow or bright bone nonspecifically. \textbf{AD} relies on deviations from a healthy manifold and is therefore sensitive to reconstruction noise and prone to suppressing lytic lesions that resemble benign marrow patterns.
 Because a healthy-only generative model cannot reintroduce lesion features, AD cannot provide region-wise contribution testing.

 \paragraph{Phenotype-specific considerations.} The weaker performance on lytic lesions is consistent with their clinical ambiguity.
 Inter-rater agreement is substantially lower for lytic disease, reflecting its heterogeneous appearance and similarity to benign processes \cite{oh2022diff}.
 The classifier also receives weaker global evidence: lytic vertebrae show markedly lower malignant probabilities compared with blastic ones (appendix~\ref{appendix:delta}).
 Combined with the predominance of very small candidate components, these factors explain the noisier $\Delta$-score behavior and the reduced separability observed for lytic lesions.
+Mixed lesions show weaker and less consistent performance across methods, which may be related to the heterogeneous nature of this disease patterns.

+\paragraph{Lesion interactions.} An implicit assumption of the proposed approach is that malignant evidence can be attributed to individual lesion candidates.
+A potential concern is that this formulation might fail in cases where malignancy is expressed only through the joint presence of multiple lesions.
+Our analysis (appendix~\ref{appendix:interactions}) suggests that this scenario is uncommon: joint effects beyond the strongest individual candidate are typically small.
+This supports the use of independent candidate evaluation for lesion selection and indicates that strong inter-lesion interactions are unlikely to be a dominant failure mode.